Delicious poached shrimp.

 Traditional stovetop method:

-• Fill a large pot with about a 1/2 gallon of water, add the salt and squeeze in the lemon juice; toss the halves in there too for extra flavor.
+- Fill a large pot with about a 1/2 gallon of water, add the salt and squeeze in the lemon juice; toss the halves in there too for extra flavor.
 Add the herbs and seafood seasoning.
+The water should taste as salty as the sea.

-• Reduce heat to medium-low and add shrimp.
-Simmer, uncovered, for 5 minutes or until the shrimp are bright pink and the tails curl.
+- Turn off the heat and add the shrimp.
+Poach, covered, for 5 minutes or until the shrimp are bright pink and the tails curl.
+See notes on timing below.

-• Serve with lemon wedges and Bloody Mary Cocktail Sauce as part of a raw shellfish bar.
+- Serve with lemon wedges and cocktail sauce as part of a raw shellfish bar.

 Sous vide:

-• In a large bowl, toss shrimp with 1/2 teaspoon kosher salt.
-Place shrimp in a heavy duty zipper-lock bag or a vacuum bag.
+- In a large bowl, toss shrimp with 1/2 teaspoon kosher salt.
+Place shrimp in a heavy-duty zipper-lock bag or a vacuum bag.
 If desired, add 1 to 2 tablespoons (15 to 30ml) olive oil or butter and aromatics.
-Remove all air from bag using the water displacement method or a vacuum sealer.
+Remove all air from the bag using the water displacement method or a vacuum sealer.
 Press shrimp into a single layer.

-• Add bagged shrimp to preheated water bath and cook for at least 15 minutes and up to 1 hour (the texture should show very little variation within this time frame).
-Remove shrimp from bag to a paper towel-lined plates.
+- Add bagged shrimp to preheated water bath and cook for at least 15 minutes and up to 1 hour (the texture should show very little variation within this time frame).
+Remove shrimp from the bag to a paper towel-lined plates.
 Serve hot, or chill and serve cold.